PlutoLang/plutolang.github.io/docs/Runtime Environment/Library Reference/JSON.md

 Returns a string of JSON.
 #### Parameters:
 1. `data` — A boolean, number, string, or table to encode as JSON.
 2. `pretty` — Whether to return a human-readable string of JSON.
+Defaults to `false`.
 ```pluto
 local json = require("json")
 local data